South Park Mexican: 2001–02: Child sexual assault cases

 On September 25, 2001, Houston police arrested Coy on a charge of aggravated sexual assault of a female child who, at the time, was nine years old.
 He was released from county jail after posting bail.
 The incident occurred on a Labor Day weekend, earlier that month.
 A Harris County jury indicted Coy on December 10, 2001.

 Two more charges followed in March 2002 for the sexual assault of two 14-year-old girls in a hotel room in New Caney; Coy was held without bail.
 Coy's trial began on May 8, 2002, when the mother of the nine-year-old girl testified that her daughter left a sleepover because of abuse.

 The next day, the girl, who also claimed to have had insomnia, testified that Coy touched her inappropriately when she was sleeping with her friend, who was Coy's daughter.
 He then proceeded to perform oral sex on the girl.
 Driving her back to her mother's house, Coy also complimented her dancing abilities and coerced her to lie to her parents, claiming that her stomach was hurting.
 He promised to her mother and grandparents that he would plan on building a dance studio to fulfill her dreams.
 However, after he left, the child explained to the family that he sexually assaulted her.
 Coy maintains his innocence in this case, claiming that it was an attempt to extort him for money.

 On May 18, 2002, following a ten-day trial, the Harris County Courthouse jury found Coy guilty of aggravated sexual assault of a child.
 He was sentenced to 45 years in prison on May 30 and ordered to pay a $10,000 fine.
 Coy, whose Texas Department of Criminal Justice number is 01110642, is incarcerated in the Ramsey Unit in Rosharon.
 His projected release date is April 8, 2047.

 There had been persistent messages from online posters calling for his release, but also mixed reception, due to Coy's criminal behavior.

 2024: Parole hearing

-His first parole eligibility hearing started on October 7, 2024.
-His parole request was denied on January 13, 2025.
+Coy's first parole eligibility hearing began on October 7, 2024.
+His parole request was later denied on January 13, 2025, his next parole hearing is scheduled for January 2028.